thisissharath/api_explorer/README.md

 1. Navigate to: `http://your-site/api-explorer`
 2. Browse APIs by app and category (Public, Internal, Resource, Schedulers)
 3. Click on any API to expand details
+4. Use **Reload** button to clear cache and reflect updated settings

 ### Testing APIs